nuzillard/KnapsackSearch/README.md

 prints a simple demo of this module.
 It shows how RDKit writes a mol block for a molecule with electically charged atoms and how `mySDWriter.py` resets to 0 the valence information field.

 # Quick ACD DB with calculated experimental 13C NMR data

 The use of the related files, in directory `CNMR_Predict` requires the availability of ACD/Labs CNMR Predictor and DB.

 ## Aim

-Transformation of a .smi file containing SMILES chains and compound names (.smi file with 1 line per compound) into a database (ACD DB) with "experimental" 13C NMR chemical shifts determined by ACD-prediction.
+Transformation of a .smi file containing SMILES chains and compound names separated by a single space (.smi file with 1 line per compound) into a database (ACD DB) with "experimental" 13C NMR chemical shifts determined by ACD prediction.

 The python script `smi2ACD.py` processes a .smi file to produre a minimal .sdf file in which the structures can be imported in an ACD Database.
 The python script `CNMR_predict.py` transforms a .sdf file with calculated chemical shift values from ACD/Lasbs DB into another .sdf file in which the calculated values replace the supposedly experimental ones.
-See section for Example 1, hereafter
+See section for Example 1, hereafter.

 The python scripts `smi2ACD.py` and `CNMR_predict.py` may be used independently for other purposes.
 Note that `smi2ACD.py` assigns 99.99 as a placeholder for the experimental chemical shift value of all carbon atoms.